Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - No confirmation form is required prior to an urgent conference once the parties have confirmed the date and time with the conference coordinator’s office.

-- Filing the motion material, a draft order and a populated restraining order if appropriate (and affidavit of service if not an ex-parte motion) by emailing the motion material to FamilyTrialOffice-SCJ-Toronto@ontario.ca.
+- A party must serve the motion material on the opposing party or parties by email (if not a without notice motion) and file the motion material, a draft order and a populated restraining order if appropriate (and affidavit of service if not a without notice motion) by emailing the motion material to FamilyTrialOffice-SCJ-Toronto@ontario.ca.
 The subject heading on the email shall read “Urgent Motion”.

-- The trial coordinator shall seek direction from a presiding judge as to whether the motion is urgent and will be heard.
+- The trial coordinator shall seek direction from a presiding judge as to whether the motion is urgent, and whether it will be heard or set down for the TBST court.
 There is no change to the threshold for urgent motions that existed pre-COVID.

 B.8 Motions to Change

-Motions to Change, not on consent, shall proceed to a case conference, until further notice of recommencement of the DRO program.
+- Commencing March 8, 2021, Motions to Change, not on consent, shall proceed to a DRO conference.
+See paragraph B.4.16 above.

 B.9 Self-Represented Litigants in Family Matters